jenschlot/IBM-Bluemix-DevOps-Documentation/help/howto/gitclient/index.md

 ### Install the EGit Eclipse plug-in
 ---

 If you use Eclipse 4.2.2 or later, complete these steps.
 If you use an earlier version of Eclipse, [see the EGit/FAQs](http://wiki.eclipse.org/EGit/FAQ#Where_can_I_find_older_releases_of_EGit.3F) for instructions.
-If you do not have Eclipse installed, download and install the [IBM Development Package for Eclipse](http://www.ibm.com/developerworks/java/jdk/) from ibm.com.
+If you do not have Eclipse installed and want tools for Java development, download and install the [Java EE IDE for Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2) from eclipse.org.

 **Before you begin**: Check whether the EGit plug-in is already installed.
 In Eclipse, click **Window > Show View > Other** and type `git` as the filter text.
 If you see a list of Git views, skip ahead to [Connect to your DevOps Services Project with EGit](#connect_to_your_devops_services_project_with_egit)